HomeDing/homeding.github.io/boards/adapter.md

 To add a regulator to the bottom layer of the board the following steps must be done.

 * Remove the Resistor/Bridge in the middle on the upper side.
-* add a compatible regulator like MCP1703A with SOT-89 package.
+* add a compatible regulator like MCP1703A or HT7333A with SOT-89 package.
 The signals must be like this:

 ```
           |IN|